 - Sierra Designs Pro Purchase Program

 For example, say you’re an active duty serviceman in the US Army.
-You’d go the US Army Team Page at Promotive.com (click for a full list of qualified teams) and you’d see that many brands offer pro deal discounts to eligible applicants.
+You’d add that group as an affiliation in your user profile and you’ll see that many brands offer pro deal discounts to eligible applicants.
 These range from tactical manufacturers like Leupold, Fenix, and Bushnell to mainstream outdoor brands including Big Agnes, Scarpa, Garmont, Suunto, Delorme, Gregory, Old Town, Raleigh and Diamondback Bicycles, Sawyer, Leki, Icelantic and Nemo Equipment, just to name a few.

 So, check it out.
 You might be able to save a lot of money on outdoor gear if you qualify.